UCRBrainGameCenter/CleanBGCProject/README.md

 # BGC_Tools Demo Project

-A simple project demonstrating some of the features of BGC_Tools
+A simple Unity project demonstrating some of the features of BGC_Tools

 ## Features